-Teaching our kids about self-care provides them with a life-long skill that will help them grow up knowing how to reconnect with their inner selves in order to maintain their emotional, mental, spiritual and physical health.
+Teaching our kids about self-care provides them with a life-long skill that will help them grow up knowing how to reconnect with their inner selves to maintain their emotional, mental, spiritual, and physical health.

-In this blog post, I'll be talking about self-care for kids–how they learn it (or don't), why it's important, self-care ideas and recommended tools and books.
+In this blog post, I'll discuss self-care for kids–how they learn it (or don't), why it's important, self-care ideas, and recommended tools and books.

 Self-Care for Kids

-Children are in need of this kind of connection just as much as we are.
-By teaching them how to incorporate sacred self-care, you are helping them to cement a foundation of support upon which they can rely on throughout their life.
+Children need this kind of connection just as much as we are.
+By teaching them how to incorporate self-care, you are helping them cement a foundation of support they can rely on throughout their life.

 The most crucial way kids learn self-care (or don't)

-I feel like I first teach self-care to my kids through my example–they see me taking time for self-care and I name it as such.
-I believe they HAVE to see you deeming yourself worthy enough for self-care in order for them to grow up and deem themselves worthy enough for it.
+I feel like I first teach self-care to my kids through my example–they see me taking time for self-care, and I name it as such.
+I believe they HAVE to see you deeming yourself worthy enough for self-care so that they can grow up and deem themselves worthy enough for it.

-So many moms feel guilty for taking time for self-care, but has anyone thought about what that teaches your children?
+So many moms feel guilty for taking time for self-care, but has anyone considered what that teaches their children?

-Do you want them to grow up and feel guilty for taking care of themselves?
-For taking time to reset and do things that bring them joy and inner peace?
+Do you want them to grow up and feel guilty for taking care of themselves, for taking time to reset, and for doing things that bring them joy and inner peace?
 Do you want your child to feel on the brink of constant exhaustion, overwhelm, and anxiety without having the tools to help them overcome it?

 It's taking time to fill yourself back up so you can show up better in your family's lives.
 By doing this, you'll also be teaching your children by example that this is a healthy coping mechanism for creating a happier, more joy-filled life.